-PreReq: Eng 20R or ESL 9 or placement in Eng 21

-CoReq: Eng 21 (or prior completion) or placement in Eng 102; and Busn 189 (or prior completion)
+PreReq: Eng 20R or ESL 20R or placement in Eng 21 or ESL 21 CoReq: Eng 21 or ESL 21 (or prior completion) or placement in Eng 102; and Busn 189 (or prior completion)

 Recommended: Busn 89

 An introduction to the accounting profession and basic principles of accounting; emphasis on the accounting cycle through the use of journals, ledgers, worksheets and financial statements.
 Utilizes forms and procedures predominant in manual bookkeeping and accounting systems.
 (3 lec hrs.)